evan-kiolbassa/citibike/README.md

   - riders_cleaned.csv.gz: compressed merged and cleaned riders data
   - monthly_weather.csvp: monthly weather aggregated by month and day
 - citibike_functions.py: containg all the functions used during data preprocessing

+## Exploratory Data Analysis

+Please refer to our EDA folder

+## Machine Learning

+Please refer to our Models folder